NL AI coalition gives recognition for Utrecht consortium’s AI, Digital Culture & Media ELSA Lab

 Remco Veltkamp, Professor of Information & Computing Sciences at Utrecht University and one of the driving forces behind ELSA lab AI, Digital Culture & Media: “Together we study the way AI influences digital culture, and we explore practical solutions for the ethical application of the technology.
 Especially in the media sector, creative industries like advertising, marketing and games, and cultural institutions like museums.”

-Gerrita van der Veen, Director of Knowledge Centre Digital Business & Media at Utrecht University of Applied Sciences, adds: “For the Utrecht region, which is already strong in the fields of media, technology and (digital) culture, the ELSA lab is a stimulus to build on a more durable partnership.
+Gerrita van der Veen, Director of Knowledge Centre Digital Business & Media at HU University of Applied Sciences Utrecht, adds: “For the Utrecht region, which is already strong in the fields of media, technology and (digital) culture, the ELSA lab is a stimulus to build on a more durable partnership.
 One crucial aspect in that is the combination between fundamental and applied research, and the strong connection with the media and culture sector that makes it possible for our research to have a real impact on society.”

 "For the Utrecht region, which is already strong in the fields of media, technology and (digital) culture, the ELSA lab is a stimulus to build on a more durable partnerships."Gerrita van der Veen